Accessibility information

 - Email bsl@edbookfest.co.uk or phone 0345 373 5888 to request an interpreter.

-- We process requests weekly and make arrangements with the interpreter before confirming with you.
+- We will process requests weekly in July and make arrangements with our BSL interpreters before confirming your request.

 Toilets